MotasemZiad/SOLID-Principles/README.md

 Dependency Inversion is a principle.
-Dependency Injection is the implementation of this principle.
-We should not depend on concrete classes. we should depend on abstract classes.
+Dependency Injection is the implementation of this principle. we should not depend on concrete classes. we should depend on abstract classes.

 [Coupling VS. Cohesion:](https://www.geeksforgeeks.org/software-engineering-differences-between-coupling-and-cohesion/)